-Founded in 1966, the League School of Greater Boston is a non-profit, private school with one overriding goal: to provide a nurturing educational environment where students with autism can build on their strengths.
-To achieve its far-reaching mission, the school takes a comprehensive developmental approach, encompassing every aspect of a student’s life: social, emotional, academic and behavioral.
-The League School is internationally known for its innovative, integrated and individualized programs for children and young adults aged 3 to 22 with autism spectrum disorder.
-Our approach is to carefully introduce new challenges.
+To achieve this far-reaching mission, the school takes a comprehensive developmental approach, encompassing every aspect of a student’s life.
+Our approach is to carefully introduce the students to new challenges.
 We believe that if students are given the right set of challenges and supportive strategies to overcome them, they will grow and achieve success.

-The League School offers distinct programs, each designed to teach social, academic, behavioral and community-life skills based on a student’s age and ability.
-We take an integrated, team approach to education, giving our students the tools and strategies they need to experience their own thoughts, actions and emotions in context, which is the foundation for growth.
-To help individualize the student’s program, we utilize and integrate the following methods and strategies: ABA, Discrete Trial Training, SCERTS and Teach.
+League School offers distinct programs, each designed to teach social, academic, behavioral, and community-life skills based on a student’s age, ability, and unique set of needs.
+We take an integrated, team approach to education, giving our students the tools and strategies they need to experience their own thoughts, actions, and emotions in context, which is the foundation for growth.